GameDevRafael/Abandoned-House-3D-Model-Game-Asset/README.md

 ## Use Cases
 This asset is perfect for:

-- Horror Games: The blocked windows and the weathered design create a sense of abandonment and unease.
+- Horror Games providing a sense of abandonment and unease with its blocked windows and weathered design.
-- Survival Games: The house offers a plausible setting for player interaction, scavenging, or refuge.
+- Survival Games showing a realistic setting for scavenging or player interaction.
-- Post-Apocalyptic Scenes: The decay and rustic elements fit seamlessly into desolate landscapes.
+- Post-Apocalyptic Games due to its decayed and rustic elements.

 ## Render Gallery